jusoffiati/VibeMap/README.md

 To use ElephantQL as the platform to host your database, create a new instance, then click on the newly created instance and select -> Details.
 There you will see your database access credentials.
 You can then copy these to your server ‘.env’ file.

-In the root of the client folder -> create a `.env` and include your Google Maps API Key e.g.
+In the root of the client -> src folder -> create a `.env` and include your Google Maps API Key e.g.

 ```